BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 Over the past 6 months or so, I've been leading a lot of work to make [docassemble](https://docassemble.org) and [our e-filing guided interviews](https://courtformsonline.org) more accessible.
 To do it I had to read a lot of different specs, which was really confusing at first.
 Here are the tools I used, and some summaries of the standards, because standards suck.

 <aside>
 Big disclaimer here: I am not an accessibility expert.
-I've long been an observer of accessibility, but have only gotten deep into it in the past year.
-I am still building my knowledge on the subject.
+I only started studying web accessibility in the past year, and I'm still building my knowledge on the subject.
 If anything I say here goes against what disabled people or accessibility experts say about accessibility, listen to them (and let me know so I can correct anything here).
 </aside>

 ## What is accessibility?